MP 30x6x10 / N38 - neodymium magnet

 - Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which becomes significant in the context of children's health.
-Additionally, miniscule components of these devices are able to be problematic in medical diagnosis when they are in the body.
+- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which is crucial in the context of child safety.
+Furthermore, miniscule components of these products have the potential to complicate diagnosis in case of swallowing.

 Under no circumstances should neodymium magnets be placed near a computer HDD, TV, and wallet.